 Easter Math And Literacy Ideas!

 These are foam bunnies from Dollar Tree.
-I wrote our sight words on the bunnies.
-Then I used gems from the Dollar Tree and wrote the letters.
-Students read the word, spell the word and write the word.
+I wrote sight words on the bunnies and then used Dollar Tree gems to write the letters.
+Students read the word, spell the word, and write the word.

 My class obsesses over our monthly sight word projects!
 We have loved filling our baskets with eggs!

-I found these little baskets at Oriental Trading so we turned it into a subtraction sorting activity!
+I found these little baskets at Oriental Trading, so we turned them into a subtraction sorting activity!

 FREEBIES!